isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

     ],
     ...

-Or use both lists with the exception in the "reject-commands" list which must be checked first as "config-get" has the read access right.
+Or use both lists with the exception in the "reject-commands" list, which must be checked first as "config-get" has the read-access right.

 .. code-block:: javascript